Risky Business

 Click here if you’re looking for the Risky Business screenplay.

 A smart, sometimes surreal film about teenagers, and no one was interested.
 It wasn’t Animal House.
 It wasn’t Porky’s.
 It wasn’t Fast Times at Ridgemont High.
 It didn’t have a star behind it.
 Paul Brickman was a first-time director.
-For all the reasons just listed and more, the producers kept running into brick walls, that is, until David Geffen stepped in.
-They decided to cast a relative unknown with Tom Cruise, and their leading lady, Rebecca De Mornay, had never acted in a film before.
-Risky Business had a lot going against it, but sometimes you gotta say “what the fuck.”
+They cast a relative unknown in Tom Cruise, and their leading lady, Rebecca De Mornay, had never acted in a film before.
+Risky Business had a lot going against it, but sometimes… sometimes you just gotta say “what the fuck.”

 Risky Business Screenplay Theme

 In the opening dream sequence, Joel finds a beautiful woman in his neighbor’s shower.
-When she invites him to “wash her back,” Joel loses her in the steam and is magically transported into a college board exam that will crush his ivy league aspirations.
-Deep down, Joel fears his fantasies will ruin his future.
+When she invites him to wash her back, Joel loses her in the steam.
+Through a rather unfortunate segue, he’s transported to a college board exam where his tardiness is sure to crush his Ivy League aspirations.
+But don’t blame Joel — that’s just the way he raised.
+As far as he’s concerned, his future will be ruined if he doesn’t repress his desires.
 Before the first act turn, Brickman gives us another dream/sex fantasy sequence that ends with angry parents and police.
 Joel’s sexual repression has dominated his fantasies to the point the only release is Lana.

 JOEL’S VOICE